Cross-Connection Control Program

 Section 11.39 of the Colorado Department of Public Health & Environment Water Quality Control Commission’s Colorado Primary Drinking Water Regulation requires that the supplier must develop a written backflow prevention and cross-connection control program.
 Cross-connection control focuses on eliminating or protecting hazardous interconnections in the public water supply system which, in the event of a backflow incident, could inject pollutants and contaminants into the drinking water.

-Cross-Connection Surveyor arrives with I.D. and conducts exterior inspection.
-Surveyor documents existing and any potential corrective actions, explains next step responsibilities to owner.
-Corrective actions instructions are also mailed via postal to building owner with compliance due date.
+A Cross-Connection Surveyor arrives with I.D. and conducts an exterior and interior inspection.
+The Surveyor documents existing and any potential corrective actions then explains next step responsibilities to the owner.
+Corrective actions instructions are also mailed via the Unites States Postal Service to the building owner with a compliance due date

 HydroCorp sends postal letter with instructions to set appointment.